 This is one of the most common UCAT mistakes.
 You see a question and can’t think of the answer.
 You decide to skip it and come back to it.
 You feel the same way about the next question.
 You start to feel anxious and worry that you won’t be able to answer anything… Don’t worry!
 Some questions are always going to be more difficult than others.

 It’s natural to feel a little nervous during the UCAT exam, but try to keep calm and don’t feel overwhelmed if you can’t answer a question.
 Flag it, move on and come back to it later.
 If you start to panic, you won’t be in the right mindset to take the test.
 You’ll only end up wasting time and making common UCAT mistakes if you let your nerves get the better of you.

 There is a whole repertoire of tricks that are designed to trip you up in the UCAT test.
 For example, in Verbal Reasoning, you need to look out for dispersion and contradiction.
 This is when key terms are referenced more than once in the text, with the second instance either negating or clarifying the first.
 You could end up with the wrong answer if you stop reading after the first instance.

 In Abstract Reasoning, if a pattern seems a lot more complex than you would expect, make a guess and move on.
 It could be there to confuse you and slow you down!
 UCAT Courses are a good way to pick up strategies for every subtest and learn about common tricks.

 You’re only allowed to sit the UCAT once per year, so it needs to count.
-If you’re feeling unwell and have time to reschedule your test (2022 testing ends 29th September), don’t go!
+If you’re feeling unwell and have time to reschedule your test for another date, don’t go!